 Psychological Support

 The psychological impact of AHS can be profound.
-Offering counseling or therapy to help clients process their feelings about the condition is vital.
+It is vital to offer counseling or therapy to help clients process their feelings about the condition.
 Techniques such as mindfulness and acceptance and commitment therapy (ACT) can be particularly beneficial in helping clients accept their experiences without judgment.

 Physical Therapy and Rehabilitation